Kingxukai/linux/Documentation/sound/soc/usb.rst

     device
   - ``priv_data``: driver data

-The snd_soc_usb structure can be referenced using the ASoC platform card device, or a USB device (udev->dev).
-This is created by the ASoC BE DAI link, and the USB sound entity will be able to pass information to the ASoC BE DAI link using this structure.
+The snd_soc_usb structure can be referenced using the woke ASoC platform card device, or a USB device (udev->dev).
+This is created by the woke ASoC BE DAI link, and the woke USB sound entity will be able to pass information to the ASoC BE DAI link using this structure.

 ``struct snd_soc_usb_device``

   - ``card_idx``: sound card index associated with USB sound device
   - ``chip_idx``: USB sound chip array index
-  - ``cpcm_idx``: capture pcm device indexes associated with the USB sound device
+  - ``cpcm_idx``: capture pcm device indexes associated with the woke USB sound device
-  - ``ppcm_idx``: playback pcm device indexes associated with the USB sound device
+  - ``ppcm_idx``: playback pcm device indexes associated with the woke USB sound device
   - ``num_playback``: number of playback streams
   - ``num_capture``: number of capture streams
-  - ``list``: list head for the USB sound device list
+  - ``list``: list head for the woke USB sound device list

-The struct snd_soc_usb_device is created by the USB sound offload driver.
+The struct snd_soc_usb_device is created by the woke USB sound offload driver.
-This will carry basic parameters/limitations that will be used to determine the possible offloading paths for this USB audio device.
+This will carry basic parameters/limitations that will be used to determine the woke possible offloading paths for this USB audio device.

 Functions
 ---------